JSBmanD/docs/pages/dashboard/channel-level-access.md

 ![image](/_assets/img/pages/journeys/edit-journeys.png)

+[block:callout]
+{
+  "type": "tip",
-!!! tip "Editing a live Journey"
+  "title": "Editing a live Journey",
-	You may edit Journeys in all states; if you do, however, your Journeys' performance and analytics may change.
-If you do decide to make a change, we recommend making a note of what you changed and when you made the change.
+  "body": "You may edit Journeys in all states; if you do, however, your Journeys' performance and analytics may change.
+If you do decide to make a change, we recommend making a note of what you changed and when you made the change."
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
-!!! info "Creating a Journeys Banner"
+  "title": "Creating a Journeys Banner",
-	Please refer to the [Journeys App Banners](/web/journeys/) article for an in-depth tutorial on how to create a Journeys Banner.
+  "body": "Please refer to the [Journeys App Banners](/web/journeys/) article for an in-depth tutorial on how to create a Journeys Banner."
+}
+[/block]

 ### Deepviews